All Products

 });

-For example, by default, if you set the global attribute "Current City: Beijing" in the app and set the global attribute "Current City: Shanghai" in the app H5, the global attribute of events triggered in H5 and app native will be "Current City: Shanghai".
-If you turn off this switch, the global properties set in H5 are not synchronized to the native app.
+For example, if you set the global attribute “Current City: Beijing” in the app and set the global attribute “Current City: Shanghai” in the app H5, the global attribute for events triggered in both H5 and app native defaults to “Current City: Shanghai”.
+If you disable this API, global properties set in H5 are not synchronized to the native app.